emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 #### Other features
 **Fast** (Speedy only): The nature spirit is always Quickened 1.
 It can use this extra action only to Step or Stride.
 In addition, when the nature spirit Steps, it moves 4m without provoking opportunity attacks\

+At 7th level and again at 15th level, the Nature spirit gains a +2 bonus to all its attacks and defense rolls, 15 more hit points (Brutish only) or 10 more hit points (Agile and Speedy only), and it deals an extra 4 damage with Bash attack and 3 more with its Thorn and Quick Cut attacks (Agile only)

 ### Parting Shot
 Ranged\